fluidex/fluidex.github.io/content/posts/fluidex-architecture/index.en.md

 ## Submodules

 ### Gateway

-Gateway accepts transaction requests sent from Website, Mobile APP or customer trading robots, and wires them to different specific services modules after routing.
-Gateway will also update the internal market quotation and commission status and push them to the requester in a format suitable for the recipients1.
-Considering that Envoy has good performance in functional and dynamic configuration, we use Envoy as the gateway component of the system.
-Besides, since Fluidex uses GRPC extensively in one-way RPC and two-way Streaming, it is important that Envoy also has excellent support for GRPC.
+Gateway is to accept order requests from front-end or quant trading bots, and to route them to different micro-services.
+Gateway will also update the internal market kline and orderbook, push them to the ticker subscribers[^1] in a desired format.
+We choose Envoy for our gateway because of its performance and flexibility in configuration.
+Besides, it is also important that Envoy has excellent support for GRPC, since Fluidex uses GRPC extensively in unary RPC and bidirectional streaming RPC.

 ### Matching Engine

-Dingir exchange is a high-performance exchange matching engine.
-It matches user orders in memory.
-We use BTreeMap2 to implement Orderbook, because the matching engine order book requires both Key-Value query (query order information) and in-order traversal (matching) that needs an ordered associative array like AVL Tree / Skip List.
-Considering the caching characteristics of modern CPUs, we use BTreeMap that is more friendly to caching.
+[dingir exchange](https://github.com/Fluidex/dingir-exchange) is a high-performance exchange matching engine.
+It matches user orders in RAM.
+We use BTreeMap[^2] for our orderbook, because it requires both Key-Value query (for order details) and in-order traversal (matching), this means that it needs an ordered associative array like AVL Tree / Skip List.
+Moreover, BTreeMap can benefit from modern CPUs' cache ability.

 The persistence of the service status is achieved through regular dump and operation log.
 After the service passes a regular fork, the new process will persist the global state.
 Compared with stop-world and deep-copy methods, fork provides better request latency indicators.
 In addition, all write requests are written to the database in batches as operation logs (otherwise they will cause a lot of pressure on the database).
 The combination of the two persistence methods - “global state regular persistence” and “operation log” – ensures that even in the worst cases of downtime, only a few seconds of transactions need to be rolled back.